Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Binary-Evolution Prescriptions

 The rate at which WR stars lose mass due to winds is crucial in determining whether a neutron star or black hole forms for a given mass and metallicity \cite{Pols2002}.
 We calculate the final WR mass and spin using the recent mass-loss rate of Vink \cite{Vink2017},

 with a mass-dependent WR luminosity \cite{Hurley2000}.

 We assume wind mass loss is isotropic \cite{Hotokezaka2017} implying that the star is spun down according to Eq.~(\ref{E:IsoSpin}).
-The radius of gyration for MS stars is $r_{\rm g}^2 = 0.2$ \cite{Motz1952,Claret1989} and for WR stars is $r_{\rm g}^2 = 0.075$ \cite{Kushnir2016}.
+The radius of gyration generally depends on time, but for simplicity we assume for MS stars $r_{\rm g}^2 = 0.2$ \cite{Motz1952,Claret1989} and for WR stars $r_{\rm g}^2 = 0.075$ \cite{Kushnir2016}.
 We do not consider accretion by the companion of mass lost due to winds.